paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 #### HedgeDoc
 - **Overview**: HedgeDoc is an open-source, real-time collaborative Markdown editor.
 It allows multiple users to edit a document simultaneously, making it an excellent tool for collaborative writing and content creation.
-- **Requirements**: Your own Hedgedoc server and your own instance of Docsify-This configured with your HedgeDoc server URL (both documented on the https://Docsify-This.net web page).
+- **Requirements**: Your own Hedgedoc server and your own instance of Docsify-This, configured with your HedgeDoc server URL (both documented on the https://Docsify-This.net web page).
 - **Key Points**:
   - **Real-Time Collaboration**: Multiple users can edit the same document at the same time, with changes visible instantly.
   - **Markdown Support**: HedgeDoc provides robust Markdown support with live preview, making it easy to see the formatted output as you write.